Understanding Website Migration Scenarios

 - Submit a change of address via Google Search Console.

-- Update all social media bios with new URLs.
+- Submit a new XML sitemap and update social media bios with unique URLs.

-- Crawl the new site and check that the redirects are working, all internal and external links are working, and fix any 404 pages.
+- Crawl the new site, check redirects, and fix any 404 pages.

 - Launch your relaunch campaign.

 Strategic Decision: To Migrate or Not?